AnietieMike/AnietieMike/README.md

 ### Hello World 👋
-I am an Android engineer based in Lagos, Nigeria
+I am an Mobile developer based in Lagos, Nigeria
-- 🔭 Working on multiple mobile applications using Kotlin and Android SDK
+- 🔭 Working on multiple mobile applications using Kotlin, Swift and Flutter
 - 🌱 Learning design patterns in depth